JonPSmith/MvcUsingBower/README.md

 which goes into much more detail on the whole conversion process.
 Please read this for an overview.**

-The rest of this ReadMe file is about how to use this package if you wish to fork it.
+The rest of this ReadMe file is about how to use this package if you wish to fork it or download it.

 It also includes a useful library which I call *BundlerForBower*, or B4B for short.
 This provides similar features to MVC's `BundleConfig` class, but are designed specifically